Tuesday, July 07, 2009

 Project completed!

 Here's a picture of my first completed shrug (flash and all.)
 It's a bit heavier than I thought it would be, but it's done.
 My stitches are regular - the stockinette stitch is easy - simply knit one row and purl the rest.
 The first part of the week is supposed to be somewhat chilly, so maybe I'll wear it to work.
-Here's the picture that inspired me to knit the shrug: She's SOOOO much more photogenic than I ever thought of being!

 I began my next project, another shrug, on May 12th.
 Here's a link to the pattern site www.canandianliving.com and a picture showing my progress to date: